NICMx/Jool/doc/usr/en/run-nat64.md

 user@V:~# /sbin/ip address add 203.0.113.16/24 dev eth0
 {% endhighlight %}

 Notice these nodes do not need a default route.
-This is a consequence of them being in the same network as the NAT64; 203.0.113.2 will be masking the IPv6 nodes, so _V_ through _Z_ think they're talking directly with _T_.
+This is a consequence of them being in the same network as the NAT64; _T_ will be masking the IPv6 nodes, so _V_ through _Z_ think they're talking directly to it.

 Node _T_: